LifeLock Identity Theft Protection Review 2025

 Setting Up and Using LifeLock

-To set up LifeLock, I created a password and entered my basic information.
-Then, I entered my billing information and paid for the year.
-Once I made the purchase, the LifeLock dashboard appeared on my screen.
+To set up LifeLock, we created a password and entered our basic information.
+Then, we entered our billing information and paid for the year.
+Once we made the purchase, the LifeLock dashboard appeared on our screen.

-Once at the dashboard, I was asked if I wanted to add more personal information including:
+Once at the dashboard, we were asked if we wanted to add more personal information including:

 - Insurance information.